beardeddevelopers/beardeddevelopers.github.io/README.md

     # export (generate) the static site
     npx next export -o docs

-What this produces is a complete static site located in the `out/` directory.
+What this produces is a complete static site located in the `docs/` directory.
 This is what should get published directly to the website.
+We use `docs/` as Github Pages allows us to serve directly from `docs/` in the same branch.

 ## Generate/Refresh favicon, apple-touch, android icons, etc